Sep 19, 2022

 You can think of shared hosting as a rental where you share the same apartment with a number of roommates.
 VPS hosting is still a kind of flatshare, however, everyone has their own room where they can customize the space according to their needs.
 For instance, they get to choose the painting, furniture, decoration, etc.

-With cloud hosting, you don’t use a single server but rather a cluster that runs in the cloud.
+With cloud hosting services, you don’t use a single server but rather a cluster that runs in the cloud.
 Each server in the cluster stores an up-to-date copy of your website.
 When one of the servers is too busy, the cluster automatically redirects the traffic to a server that is less busy.
 As a result, cloud hosting comes with no downtime, as there’s always a server in the cluster that can serve the requests of your website visitors.

-WordPress hosting is a service specifically offered to WordPress site owners.
+WordPress hosting is a service specifically offered to WordPress website owners.
 It comes with several WordPress-related features that you can only use if you have a WordPress site, such as one-click installation, pre-installed plugins, or a WP command-line interface.
 Servers are configured for the needs of WordPress.
 Therefore, hosting providers offer WordPress hosting as a part of their shared hosting service.

 Although it’s also possible to set up a WordPress site on a virtual private server, you can’t get access to the custom-built servers that have been configured with WordPress in mind.
 However, if you still choose VPS for your WordPress site you are able to set up and configure your hosting environment according to your business needs.